 “Rental affordability can make concerning reading at the best of times, so those who have found themselves furloughed through no fault of their own will likely be feeling the squeeze where their finances are concerned.

-As a result, we have brought forward the launch of our Rental Wellbeing Helpline to provide a resource for advice and information for those worried about their current situation.
-The helpline will provide free access to advice for those struggling with legal or debt related issues, but also a counselling service for those that are struggling with their mental or physical health during the lockdown.
+Our Rental Wellbeing Helpline provides a resource for advice and information for those worried about their current situation.
+The helpline offers tenants free access to advice on legal or debt related issues, but also a counselling service for those that are struggling with their mental or physical health during the lockdown.